Skip to content

 Patient Guide| 8 min read

-If you’ve spent any time researching cosmetic surgery in the last month, you’ve probably noticed something strange.
-The most useful conversations aren’t happening on surgeons’ websites or on directory pages.
-They’re happening on Reddit.
+Spend one evening researching cosmetic surgery and you’ll notice something strange: the most useful conversations aren’t on surgeons’ websites or directory pages.
+They’re on Reddit.
 Patients post their post-op photos and ask other patients — strangers — to weigh in on whether the result looks right.

-That’s not a new problem.
-It’s a structural one.
-The places that should give patients honest signal — the surgeon’s gallery, the directory rankings, the testimonial pages — have been optimized for conversion for so long that the actual signal got priced out.
-So patients have started building their own.
+That’s not a quirk.
+It’s structural.
+The places that should give you honest signal — the surgeon’s gallery, the directory rankings, the testimonial pages — have been optimized for conversion so long that the actual signal got priced out.
+So patients built their own.
+Receipts from strangers beat marketing from professionals, and everyone quietly knows it.

 What a real before-and-after has to show you

 A single image can be cherry-picked.
 A pattern can’t.
-When you’re looking at a surgeon’s outcomes, you’re not really looking at any one photo — you’re looking at the surgeon’s consistency across patients who started where you’re starting.
+You’re never really evaluating one photo — you’re evaluating the surgeon’s consistency across patients who started where you’re starting.
+Four things have to be there:

 Same lighting, same angles, same distance

-The before photo should not be a phone selfie under a fluorescent ceiling light, with the after photo shot in a professional studio with three-point lighting.
+If the before is a phone selfie under a fluorescent ceiling light and the after was shot in a studio with three-point lighting, you already have your answer.
 Real surgical galleries use standardized photography.
-Dramatic lighting changes between before and after are showing you the photographer’s work, not the surgical change.
+A dramatic lighting upgrade between before and after is showing you the photographer’s work, not the surgeon’s.

 Multiple time points

-Two-week post-op results look very different from six-month post-op results.
+Two-week post-op results and six-month post-op results are two different photos.
 Swelling, scar maturation, implant settling, fat-graft retention — all of it changes.
 A gallery that only shows two-week results is selling you a moment that won’t last.
 A gallery that shows two-week, three-month, and twelve-month results is showing you the procedure.

 Patients who started where you’re starting

 A gorgeous breast aug result on a 5’9", 130-lb patient with no asymmetry tells you almost nothing about your outcome if you’re 5’2", 165 lb, with a one-cup-size asymmetry to start.
-The relevant photos are the ones where the before could be your before.
+Outcomes follow anatomy.
+The only photos that count are the ones where the before could be your before.

 Consistency across the gallery, not the highlight reel

-If a surgeon has 200 outcomes posted and 30 are excellent, that’s a surgeon with 30 excellent outcomes.
-If a surgeon has 30 outcomes posted and 30 are excellent, that’s a surgeon you can trust.
-The denominator matters as much as the numerator.
+Do the denominator math.
+A surgeon with 200 outcomes posted and 30 excellent ones is a surgeon with 30 excellent outcomes.
+A surgeon with 30 outcomes posted and 30 excellent ones is a surgeon you can trust.
+The denominator matters exactly as much as the numerator — it just never makes the homepage.

 What’s wrong with how most galleries are built

-The standard cosmetic-surgery gallery has three structural problems, and once you see them, you can’t unsee them.
+The standard cosmetic-surgery gallery has three structural problems.
+Once you see them, you can’t unsee them — which is exactly why we’re showing you.

 01